+The line width is consistent with observation, which suggests that the launching radius is properly evaluated; however, the outflow or turbulence is not strong enough to remove the double-peaked structure.
+We do not have a clear explanation for this.
+It may be that line driving plays a role once the clouds are already launched, but this extra force is only needed for low-mass objects in order to be consistent with observation.
+However, estimating the role of the line-driving force is beyond the scope of the current paper.
+This would also call for the filtering of the continuum through the inner HIL region producing lines such as HeII~$\lambda1640$ and CIV~$\lambda1549$ to be modeled.

-\subsubsection{viewing angle and profile broadening}
+\subsubsection{Viewing angle and profile broadening}

 The inclination of the BLR disk plays a crucial role in shaping the observed line profiles.
 Face-on views reveal the double-peaked structure expected from a rotating disk, while edge-on views produce broader and more asymmetric profiles.
-This is consistent with models of disk-like BLR geometries \citep[e.g.,][]{gaskell2009}.
+This behavior is consistent with models of disk-like BLR geometries \citep[e.g.,][]{gaskell2009}.

-\subsection{shape factor}
+\subsection{Shape factor}

-As presented in the results, with the increase of accretion rate, the shape factor tends to decrease, especially for massive black holes, indicating a shift from more Gaussian profiles to Lorentzian-like profiles.
-This may be attributed to the increasing turbulence and velocity dispersion in the BLR gas at higher accretion rates \citep[e.g.,][]{sulentic2000}.
-For higher black hole masses, the shape factor decreases, particularly at higher accretion rates.
+As presented in the results, with increasing accretion rate, the shape factor tends to decrease, especially for massive black holes, indicating a shift from more Gaussian-like to Lorentzian-like profiles.
+This may be attributed to an increase in turbulence and velocity dispersion in the BLR gas at higher accretion rates \citep[e.g.,][]{sulentic2000}.
+For higher black hole masses, the shape factor decreases further, particularly at high accretion rates.
 This suggests that the emission lines become broader and more Lorentzian-like for massive black holes, likely due to the stronger gravitational potential and more extreme velocity distributions in the BLR \citep[e.g.,][]{collin2006}.
-The shape factor exhibits a minimum at intermediate viewing angles ($i \sim 25^{\circ}$), with Gaussian profiles being most prominent at low and high inclinations.
-This behavior can be linked to projection effects and the more complex geometry of the BLR with formation of an outflow structure at higher black hole masses, higher Eddington ratios, where the line of sight intersects regions of the BLR with higher velocity dispersion, leading to Lorentzian-like profiles.
-The shape factor is less sensitive to profile details than the presence or absence of a double-peak structure so the predicted trends are consistent with the discussion in \citet{collin2006}.
+The shape factor also exhibits a minimum at intermediate viewing angles ($i \sim 25^{\circ}$), with Gaussian profiles being more prominent at both low and high inclinations.
+This behavior may be linked to projection effects and the complex geometry of the BLR, particularly with the formation of an outflow structure at higher black hole masses and Eddington ratios, where the line of sight intersects regions of the BLR with higher velocity dispersion, leading to Lorentzian-like profiles.
+The shape factor is less sensitive to detailed profile features than the presence or absence of a double-peak structure; therefore, the predicted trends remain consistent with the discussion in \citet{collin2006}.